garris/BackstopJS/demo/README.md

 ### Gulp Chug

 As backstopJS has it's own gulfile.js so it's hard to run gulp from base of the project.
 We have gulp file referencing backstopJS gulp

+# Running from Node modules

+Run everything from the base of the project

+      $ npm install

+This will create 'node_modules' directory containing all the binaries.

+Run bower

+      $ ./node_modules/.bin/bower install

+This will create 'bower_components/backstopjs' directory.
+Now cd into that directory and install node dependencies

+              $ cd bower_components/backstopJS
+              $ npm install

+Now 'cd' back to base directory.

+Run gulp from base directory

+      $./node_modules/.bin/gulp reference

+      $./node_modules/.bin/gulp test